WillBrubaker/awesome-surveys/README.txt

 == Changelog ==

 == v1.6 - La Barqueta ==
-1. Moved survey styling options out of the tabs into a general settings meta box
+1. Moved survey styling options out of the tabs and into a general settings meta box
 2. **New Feature** send emails on survey submission
 3. Fixes for a couple of undefined variable/index notices
 4. Adds confirmation dialog to the build survey -> reset survey button
+5. Allow HTML in thank you message

 == v1.5.1 ==
 1. Changes how 'results by user' works